bitcoinwords/bitcoinwords.github.io/_posts/2020-06-08-mining-for-the-streets.md

 | 13/kWh | $4.36   | $6.10   | $-1.74 |

 You would mine around .000453 BTC per day, equivalent to around \$4.36 If your electricity cost is \$0.09/kWh, you would pay around \$4.22 USD per day to run the miner.
 What does that really mean?
-It is the equivalent of going into CashApp with \$4.36 andbuying the .000453 BTC, except when you back out of the app you aren’t broke--you still have \$0.14 remaining. **So while BTC price is \$9,625, you will have paid an exchange rate of \$9,315**. <i><u>**You bought at ~3% discount**</u></i>.
+It is the equivalent of going into CashApp with \$4.36 andbuying the .000453 BTC, except when you back out of the app you aren’t broke--you still have \$0.14 remaining. **So while BTC price is \$9,625, you will have paid an exchange rate of \$9,315**. <u>**_You bought at ~3% discount_**</u>.

 Looked at another way, you essentially have set up an account on Swan Bitcoin and requested to purchase \$30 of Bitcoin per week in their "Savings" plan.
 You've obtained .003171 BTC at a cost of \$29.54.
-You pay your electric bill in USD, you receive BTC. **This is, for all intents and purposes, Dollar Cost Average (DCA) buying**. <i><u>**This way though, you have avoided the KYC databases**</u></i>.
+You pay your electric bill in USD, you receive BTC. **This is, for all intents and purposes, Dollar Cost Average (DCA) buying**. <u>**_This way though, you have avoided the KYC databases_**</u>.

 This may seem like too rosy a picture to paint, so let's look at it from more of a "worst case" type scenario.
 Difficulty has historically risen in Bitcoin, and in my opinion, is likely to do so for the foreseeable future.
 The all time high difficulty to this point was ~16.55T.
 Difficulty rises when more hashpower joins the network, resulting in blocks being mined on average less than 10 minutes apart over a period of 2016 blocks.
 Conversely, difficulty drops if hash leaves and blocks take longer than the 10 minute target.